alexabrebu/projects/README.md

 # projects

 Hello & Welcome to my little space on GitHub.
-Here I will ocassionally upload new projects from the past/that I'm currently working on.
+Here I will ocassionally upload projects from the past/that I'm currently working on.

 Here is a brief description for each of them: